Skill Demand Index

 Which roles need Software Project Management most:

-Other positions drive 100% of demand.
-Skills commonly paired with Software Project Management include Technical Product Management and Agile Methodologies.
+Project Management positions drive 50% of demand.
+Other also frequently list Software Project Management as a requirement.
+Skills commonly paired with Software Project Management include E-commerce project management and Shopify Expertise.

 Depth Level Distribution